310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 S-Seriously, what's wrong, Takamine~?
 You're much gloomier than usual!

-Anzu told me on the phone but~ I’m guessing it's because Buchou can’t be around for practice, yeah…?
+Anzu told me on the phone but~ I’m guessing it's 'cause Buchou can’t be around for practice, yeah…?

 You're feeling lonely, right?
 Ahaha, you really do love Buchou\~♪ You can't relax if he isn't hugging you every day, huh\~?
 {% endbubble %}